ucdmkt/chicago_taxi_pipeline_kfp/templates/chicago_taxi/README.md

    evaluation of parameters passed to component at runtime (such as `training_steps`).
-*  `taxi_util.py` should be a part of child image, and Trainer and Transform component should be able to retrieve it from within the container..
+*  `taxi_util.py` should be a part of child image, and Trainer and Transform component should be able to retrieve it from within the container.
-   * Going to be address in the alternative approach.
+   * Going to be addressed in the alternative approach.
 *  Figure out a way to have `schema.pbtxt` as a pipeline asset.
    * Once figured out, add control flow in the pipeline to execute SchemaGen if and only if schema.pbtxt isn't supplied.